CloudLabs-MOC/AI-102-AIEngineer/Instructions/10-language-understanding-client.md

     ![](images/c-53.png)

-    > **Note**: The logic in the application is deliberately simple, and has a number of limitations.
+    > **Note:** The logic in the application is deliberately simple and has a number of limitations.
 For example, when getting the time, only a restricted set of cities is supported and daylight savings time is ignored.
 The goal is to see an example of a typical pattern for using Language Service in which your application must:
     >
     >   1. Connect to a prediction endpoint.
     >   2. Submit an utterance to get a prediction.